petermr/CEVOpen/dictionary/plant/OilPlantDictionaryDescription.md

 Notes:
 ------

--   Let’s rename this Dictionary.
+-   I propose we rename this Dictionary to “Plants”.
+(If we do, will we need to update links elsewhere in GitHub, or will they resolve themselves?)

 -   I’m not sure how to deal with the duplicates… do we re-serialize the “id”?